jefflovell/launch-school-js101/study-sessions/109-written-study.md

 */

-## Scope 3: What does this code do and why?
+## Scope Example 3: Variable Shadowing & Call-By-Value

+What does this code do and why?

 ```js
 let dog = 'Bark';